-- Conduct of business and organisational requirements for investment firms.
+- Overseeing the conduct of business requirements for financial and investment companies.

 - Regulatory reporting by firms to prevent manipulation and market abuse.

 - Laws governing the admission of financial assets into trading activities.